section-engineering-education/engineering-education/articles/sql-or-nosql-when-to-choose-what/index.md

 How do you decide which database model to choose?
 The quickest answer to this question depends on your project.
 Below are use-cases to consider the database pattern applications.

 #### When to use SQL?
-- The legacy of SQL is when your system needs a structured relational system.
+- The benefit of SQL is seen when your system needs a structured relational system.
 SQL thrives in circumstances that need high-quality and well-managed relational database systems.

 - Multi-row transactions with complex queries and reporting, such as accounting and budget systems.

-- Pre-defined data structure with multi-row transactions which have set **schemas** such as inventory system that have distinct entities.
+- Pre-defined data structure with multi-row transactions that have set **schemas** such as inventory system that have distinct entities.
 SQL provides perfect nominalizations and simple queries that comply with ACID.

-  - ACID represents:
+#### ACID represents:
 - A: (**Atomicity**) a database process transaction is either wholly executed or not executed at all.
 - C: (**Consistency**) only valid data is recorded to the database, and if a transaction was invalid, this database reverts to its former state.
 The inconsistent transaction is aborted, and an error is created into the error log.
 - I: (**Isolation**) a transaction is securely and independently processed without interfering with another transaction.
 - D: (**Durability**) if a transaction process is completed successfully, all its changes are stored permanently.

 - Data integrity consistency.
-An SQL database system is designed to handle specific data types, i.e., integer, varchar, text, Boolean, date value, etc.
+A SQL database system is designed to handle specific data types, i.e., integer, varchar, text, Boolean, date value, etc.

 #### When to use NoSQL?
-- Rapid growth of data, especially when dealing with unstructured information.
+- When there is a rapid growth of data, especially when dealing with unstructured information.
 Rapid data growth needs highly flexible data models to scale out the needs of that application.
-- The application model has no defined **schema** or the data requirements, and the schemas are constantly evolving.
+- When the application model has no defined **schema** or the data requirements, and the schemas are constantly evolving.
 - When dealing with IoT technology, NoSQL offers real-time insights for sensor data.
-- Real-time transaction pieces of information such as customer behaviors, analytics information, financial markets, and trading activities.
+- For real-time transaction pieces of information such as customer behaviors, analytics information, financial markets, and trading activities.
 NoSQL check and watch real-time information transactions.
-- NoSQL provides fast reads and writes access to big data.
+- When your application needs fast reads and writes access to big data.

 ### StackOverflow Database Insights
 Let’s look at the 2020 [Annual Developer Survey](https://insights.stackoverflow.com/survey) trends conducted by StackOverflow, involving over 65,000 respondents from over 180 countries.
 These are the insights the respondents gave regarding the databases they use.